Julian Posey: New York Jets

 On July 28, 2011, Posey signed with the New York Jets as an undrafted free agent.
 On September 3, he was waived and two days later he was signed to the practice squad.

 On September 19, Posey was released from the practice squad but on January 2, 2012, he signed a reserve/future contract.
 On August 31, 2012, he was released.

 Miami Dolphins

 On October 3, 2012, Posey was signed to the Miami Dolphins' practice squad after the team promoted De'Andre Presley to the active roster.
 He played in two games in the 2012 season.

 Cleveland Browns

 On September 2, 2013, he signed with the Cleveland Browns to join the practice squad.
 On October 18, 2013, he was promoted from the practice squad to the active roster.
 On October 21, 2013, he was released.

 Minnesota Vikings

 On June 2, 2014, Posey was claimed off waivers by the Minnesota Vikings.

 Hamilton Tiger-Cats

 Posey was signed to the Hamilton Tiger-Cats' practice roster on September 16, 2014.

 Personal life

-His younger brother is Hamilton Tiger Cats wide receiver DeVier Posey.
+His younger brother is wide receiver DeVier Posey.